OpenRock/OpenAM/opensso/products/webagents/docs/Linux/apache/README.txt

 %% 2.
 Library dependencies

-The OpenSSO sources depend upon a few third-party libraries that are not included as a part of the workspace and must be obtained directly from the library vendor or distributor.
+The OpenAM sources depend upon a few third-party libraries that are not included as a part of the workspace and must be obtained directly from the library vendor or distributor.
 Some of these libraries are available in source distribution form and must be built locally before they can be used.
-The libraries needed for compiling OpenSSO sources are:
+The libraries needed for compiling OpenAM sources are:

         - make 3.80
         - LIBXML2 2.6.23
         - NSS 3.11
 	- NSPR 4.6.1
-        - OpenSSO Agents Common Installer libraries
+        - OpenAM Agents Common Installer libraries

 The following subsections briefly describe how these libraries may be obtained.
 These instructions are provided for your convenience only and